 All of this takes time, so please be patient.
-It's also important to remember that the ER has many patients who need care.
+It's also important to remember that the Emergency Room has many patients who need care.
 Only the ER doctors and nurses can determine those patients who are the sickest and need attention first.

-	As always, if you're waiting to see a doctor and start to feel worse, tell someone right away.
+As always, if you're waiting to see a doctor and start to feel worse, tell an NYM health professional immediately.

 To contact NYM's Department of Emergency Medicine, call 718.780.3137 or 718.780.3148.